glennfrey/Physical_Verification_using_Sky130/README.md

 ##### Lab 1 Simple LVS Experiment
 ![](vsdpvday5/lab5ex1.png)
+Here we download the necessary files using git.
+As for this exercise we are given a spice file that has the same content notice the diff result and the content of spice that is dump in the console.
+After running netgen the result said circuits match uniquely as expected.
 ![](vsdpvday5/lab5ex1a.png)
+You can open the result in the comp.out as shown.
 ![](vsdpvday5/lab5ex1b.png)
+Here we change one of spice A subcell to B. As expected the result does not match.
 ![](vsdpvday5/lab5ex1c.png)
+You can open the result in the comp.out as shown.
 ##### Lab 2 LVS With Subcircuits
 ![](vsdpvday5/lab5ex2.png)
+In this exercise we have similar files to the first exercise, but this time they are using subcircuits instead.
+We also have the result at the right if we run LVS.
+Notice the result saying not check.
+This is because we have provided subcircuit definitions, not subcircuit calls, which are not active components.
+Which means the subcircuits are defined but not instantiated.
+Netgen can match these, but will inform you that the files are empty or with no instantiated devices.
+If we run these files in a simulator like Ngspice, we would not face the error.
+This is because it would not read the cells inside the definition and would consider both files empty.
 ![](vsdpvday5/lab5ex2a.png)

 ![](vsdpvday5/lab5ex2b.png)
 ![](vsdpvday5/lab5ex2c.png)
 ![](vsdpvday5/lab5ex2d.png)